-In a theoretical part at the beginning of the course, students are taught the theoretical foundations of pricing.
-This includes an introduction to (1) price setting of product prices as well as (2) price setting of customer net prices (development of discount systems).
-Furthermore, theoretical foundations of price implementation and price monitoring are discussed.
+In a theory section at the beginning of the course, students are taught theoretical principles of pricing.
+This includes an introduction to (1) pricing of product prices as well as (2) pricing of net customer prices (development of discount systems).
+Furthermore, theoretical basics of price enforcement and price monitoring are discussed.
+This will be followed by a practical application of what has been learned by working on a case study in small groups with a concluding presentation.